-Pace offers public transportation options and best practice advice for vanpooling or carpooling.
+Pace offers public transportation options and best practice advice for vanpooling or carpooling in the Pace Commuter Rideshare service area.
 When you travel in a group, you can share commuter resources, turn the experience into something better and you may even form a few friendships along the way.

 Apply Best Practices for Vanpooling or Carpooling